dimondfendom123/Synapse-S/README.md

 2. Install Synapse Installer.exe from the latest release
 3. Once its finished, launch Synapse Blue and you're good to use the UI.

+(Note: if you want to uninstall Synapse Blue, go to settings, press "Open Synapse Folder", close Synapse Bue, and delete the entire folder.
+This will be simplified in the near feature)

 # Documentation